 2017 Art Ramble

-In the 2017 Musketaquid Art Ramble, we hope to present a truly site-specific exhibit that reveals the natural and human history and unique character of the Concord Hapgood-Wright Town Forest through works that encourage contemplation, play, discovery, and participation.
+We hope to present a truly site-specific exhibit that reveals the natural and human history and unique character of the Concord Hapgood-Wright Town Forest through works that encourage contemplation, play, discovery, and participation.
 Installation, performance, and community art projects will be considered.
-To support their work and vision, selected artists will receive an honorarium of $100 and volunteers will be available for assistance.
-Artists selected for the exhibit will have the opportunity to collaborate with each other, local naturalists, and historians to learn more about the area as well as Thoreau’s life and work as they consider final sites and details for their installations.
+Artists will have the opportunity to collaborate with each other, local naturalists, and historians to learn more about the area as well as Thoreau’s life and work as they consider final sites and details for their installations.